 Ultimate Pottery Glazing Tools & Supplies Guide

-To achieve that perfectly decorated ceramic object, pottery glazing can involve many tools, supplies, and steps to follow.
+To achieve that perfectly decorated ceramic object, pottery glazing can involve many tools, supplies, and steps.
 But how do you pick and choose the items you need for your glazing process?

-This ultimate pottery glazing tools and supplies guide highlights the tools you require during the various steps of glazing.
+This ultimate guide to pottery glazing tools and supplies highlights the tools you need at each step of the glazing process.
 From protective gear: gloves, apron, and goggles, to the tools of the trade like brushes, spray gun, dipping tongs, and the must-haves like glazes, underglazes, and wax resist.

-In this article, we’ll talk about these and more tools and supplies while outlining the steps to take when glazing your ceramics to produce beautiful works of art.
+In this article, we’ll discuss these and other tools and supplies, and outline the steps to take when glazing your ceramics to produce beautiful works of art.
 Let’s go.

 Don’t have time to read the full article?
 Here’s a quick rundown of the essential pottery glazing tools to get you started: